These are the best fall vacations in the US, from fall foliage to romantic long weekend getaways. Check out these fall travel destinations!

 Another great way to enjoy the area’s fall foliage is to take the Silver Queen Gondola to Aspen Mountain.

-When you get to the tops, you will be treated with sweeping views of the surrounding mountains and the vibrant fall colors.
+When you get to the tops, you will be treated to sweeping views of the surrounding mountains and the vibrant fall colors.

 Click here to find accommodation in Aspen!